-Classes are scheduled each Saturday morning the library is open through the end of 2016 and are led by certified instructor Chock Petchprom.
+Classes are led by certified instructor Chock Petchprom.
 The goal for the classes is to improve balance and coordination, reduce stress and anxiety, promote joint health and help participants develop and improve muscle strength.